Beijing to Lhasa Train

 First, it's the price.
 The price of a soft sleeper is about CNY280 higher than a hard sleeper.

 Second, the difference lies in comfort and privacy too.
 The hard-sleeper compartment has upper, middle and lower berths.
 Every 6 berths have partitions, but there are no doors between the berths and the aisle, so passengers walking or talking back and forth in the aisle would probably interrupt your sleep.
 The soft sleeper has two upper and lower berths, and each of the 4 berths has partitions and its own door, which separates the compartment from the aisle.
 Train attendants or other passengers who want to come in need to knock on the door and ask for permission before entering.
 In this way, privacy is better, and it is relatively quiet.

 Third, lights in the soft sleeper can be controlled by passengers, while the lights in the hard sleeper are turned off by the conductor at ten o'clock in the evening.

-To wrap up, soft sleepers are strongly suggested to ensure you comfortable overnights on the train.
-A soft sleeper is much more spacious, cozier, quieter, and safer, compared with a hard sleeper.
+To wrap up, soft sleepers are strongly suggested to ensure you are comfortable overnight on the train.
+A soft sleeper is much more spacious, cozier, quieter, and safer, compared to a hard sleeper.

 How to Book Beijing to Lhasa Train Tickets?